Tencent-JD.com partnership goes straight for Alibaba's throat

 The deal gives JD.com a headline slot on Tencent's WeChat app that dominates China's smartphones, an entry into eBay-style consumer-to-consumer shopping and a backer with the muscle to help it make the most of a logistics infrastructure that Alibaba lacks.

-It also burnishes the appeal of JD.com's (IPO-JDM.O) planned $1.5 billion U.S. listing while taking some shine off Alibaba's IPO-ALIB.N own IPO, which is expected to be worth $15 billion.
+It also burnishes the appeal of JD.com's planned $1.5 billion U.S. listing while taking some shine off Alibaba's own IPO, which is expected to be worth $15 billion.

 "JD was competing with Alibaba...however the scale was too small.
 But now with the WeChat platform that's a game changer," said Bryan Wang, a Beijing-based vice president with Forrester Research.

-JD.com will take on several of Tencent's e-commerce businesses and gain a minority stake in 51Buy.com, known as Yixun, which specialises in consumer electronics.
+JD.com will take on several of Tencent's e-commerce businesses and gain a minority stake in 51Buy.com, known as Yixun, which specializes in consumer electronics.

 The nature of the deal does not point to a clear valuation for JD.com.
 In February 2013, a fundraising round for the online retailer valued it at around $8 billion.